- Click on picture for more images.

 Paverpol Bronze brushed on foil, art stone sprinkled in wet Paverpol, pressed.
 Later Pavercolors were rubbed on.

 Paverpol Grey brushed on Styrofoam, Art stone sprinkled in wet Paverpol and pressed in, rubbed off in certain spots.
-Repeat process until satisfied.
+Repeat the process until satisfied.